 Q: Could you please share some information about your website, mainly pageviews in a period and conversion rates for a specific call-to-action?

 A: “Since launching the video, we on average have ~120 unique site visitors each week and 64 click-thrus to our app in the app store (so around 50%), and around 45% of those who visit the appstore actually download the app.”

-That means since they launched the video, Access has 53% click-through-rate and 45% download-rate; that’s a 23.8% visitors-to-download conversion rate.
+That means since they launched the video, Access has had a 53% click-through rate and 45% download rate; that’s a 23.8% visitors-to-download conversion rate.